- Summary

 RESTRAINTS

-"Volatility in raw material prices"
+"Volatility in raw material supply and dependency on petrochemicals"

 CHALLENGE